DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 various reasons, not all necessarily related solely to usage.
-Tanner suggests that ‘defining modes of value for digital culture that are not solely economically driven but which do contain indicators of value that can be measured and can demonstrate change’, are important when considering the impact of digital resources.[^34] He identifies four values in addition to utility: existence and/or prestige, education, community (being part of a community that is afforded by the digital
+Tanner suggests that ‘defining modes of value for digital culture that are not solely economically driven but which do contain indicators of value that can be measured and can demonstrate change’ is important when considering the impact of digital resources.[^34] He identifies four values in addition to utility: existence and/or prestige, education, community (being part of a community that is afforded by the digital